 Table 1 gives an overview of the four datasets we use to test our splitting algorithms.
-All datasets are collected from the Appleby building of a university in Sydney, Australia.
-(We omitted the lectures only data-set used for [3] as it is not relevant to splitting.)
+All datasets are collected from a building of a university in Sydney, Australia.
+(We omitted the lectures only data-set used for [3, 4] as it is not relevant to splitting).
+Note that we use datasets in which the demand of seat-hours is much larger than their supply because this is the case that is relevant to our study.
+Improvements or detriments on space utilisation can only occur when the subset of events that are allocated changes.

-The workshops dataset, Wksp, is mainly characterized by the non-uniform capacity of rooms capacities ranging from 21-80, making it possible for some small courses to fit without splitting.
-For Tut, the main characteristic of this data-set is the small capacity of rooms and their uniformity, e.g. most rooms have sizes of 8-20, enforcing a section size is therefore trivial in this case.
-The full data-set, Tut, is quite large and so we also created the set Tut-trim by randomly selecting a fraction of the rooms and courses.
-The seminar data-set, Sem, is similar in structure to Tut, it exhibits the same characteristics as Tut, and has room capacities ranging from 30-86 students.
+The workshops dataset, Wksp, is mainly characterized by the non-uniform capacity of rooms ranging from 21 to 80, making it possible for some small courses to fit without splitting.
+For Tut, the main characteristic of this data-set is the small capacity of rooms and their uniformity, e.g. most rooms have sizes in the range 8-20, enforcing a section size is therefore trivial in this case.
+The full data-set, Tut, is quite large and so, in order to be able to plot trade-off surfaces in a reasonable amount of time, we also created the set Tut-trim by randomly selecting a fraction of the rooms and courses.
+The seminar data-set, Sem, is similar in structure to Tut, it exhibits the same characteristics as Tut, and has room capacities ranging from 30 to 86 students.
 Both seminars and tutorials have relatively large courses and therefore splitting is essential for them.